+3. having a balance of no less than RMB one hundred thousand (￥100,000.00) or its equivalent in foreign currency in each of his margin accounts five (5) consecutive business days before applying for the trading code or for the trading access;

-3. having a balance of no less than RMB one million (￥1,000,000.00) or its equivalent in foreign currency in each of its margin accounts five (5) business days before applying for the trading code;
+To participate in futures trading in Crude Oil Futures Contract, an institutional Client shall have a balance of no less than RMB one million (￥1,000,000.00) or its equivalent in foreign currency in each of his margin accounts five (5) consecutive business days before applying for the trading code or for the trading access;

-4. having sound futures trading management rules including futures trading decision-making, order placement, funds transfer, physical delivery and other business management rules, as well as appropriate risk control rules for futures trading;
+4. having sound internal control, risk management and other management rules appropriate for futures trading;

-5. having a sound information communication mechanism, including providing and timely updating its head of futures trading and related business personnel to the Account Opening Institutions;

-6. having no material adverse credit record or have never been subjected to a ban from the futures market by any competent regulatory authority; and

-7. having never been prohibited or banned from engaging in futures trading pursuant to any laws, rules and regulations, or the business rules of the Exchange.
+5. having no material adverse credit records, or have never been subjected to a ban from the futures market by any competent regulatory authority, or having never been prohibited or banned from engaging in futures trading pursuant to any laws, rules and regulations, or the business rules of the Exchange; and

-Unless otherwise prescribed by the PRC laws, administrative regulations, rules and provisions of the CSRC, the first three items of this may not apply to the Account Opening Institution that applies for a trading code on behalf of a special institutional Client.
+6. other conditions as the Exchange requires.

-Article 6 When an Account Opening Institution applies to the Exchange for a trading code on behalf of an individual Client, such individual Client shall meet the following criteria:
+Article 6 When an Account Opening Institution applies to the Exchange for a trading code or for trading access on behalf of an individual Client to participate in the trading of the listed contracts in which these Eligibility Rules apply, such individual Client shall meet the following criteria:

 1. having full capacity for civil conduct;

-2. having basic knowledge of futures trading and understanding of the relevant business rules of the Exchange, and having passed relevant tests;
+2. having basic knowledge of futures trading and understanding of the relevant business rules;

-3. having records of more than ten (10) executed orders of simulated futures trading in China’s domestic futures exchanges in no less than ten (10) trading days; or having accounts on any China’s domestic futures exchanges or any overseas futures exchange regulated by its futures regulatory authority that has a memorandum of understanding on regulatory cooperation with the CSRC, with records of more than ten (10) executed futures trading orders within the past three (3) years;
+3. having records of no less than twenty (20) executed orders of simulated futures or options trading in China’s domestic futures exchanges in no less than ten (10) trading days; or records of no less than ten (10) executed orders in futures or options trading, or in trading of any centrally cleared derivatives, within the past three (3) years on any of the domestic futures exchanges, or with Recognized Overseas Trading Records of more than ten (10) executed futures trading orders within the past three (3) years;

-4. having a balance of no less than RMB five hundred thousand (￥500,000.00) or its equivalent in foreign currency in each of its margin account five (5) business days before applying for the trading code;
+4. having a balance of no less than RMB one hundred thousand (￥100,000.00) or its equivalent in foreign currency in each of his margin account five (5) business days before applying for the trading code or for the trading access;

+To participate in futures trading in Crude Oil Futures Contract, an individual Client shall have a balance of no less than RMB five hundred thousand (￥500,000.00) or its equivalent in foreign currency in each of his margin accounts five (5) consecutive business days before applying for the trading code or for the trading access;
-5. having no material adverse credit record or having never been subject to a ban from the futures market by any competent regulatory authority; and

-6. having never been prohibited or banned from engaging in futures trading, pursuant to any laws, rules and regulations, or the business rules of the Exchange.
+5. having no material adverse credit records, or having never been subjected to a ban from the futures market by any competent regulatory authority, or having never been prohibited or banned from engaging in futures trading pursuant to any laws, rules and regulations, or the business rules of the Exchange;